 Please note that your enrolment in this subject is conditional on successful completion of these prerequisite subject(s).
 If you study the prerequisite subject(s) in the study period immediately prior to studying this subject, your result for the prerequisite subject(s) will not be finalised prior to the close of enrolment.
 In this situation, should you not complete your prerequisite subject(s) successfully you should not continue with your enrolment in this subject.
 If you are currently enrolled in the prerequisite subject(s) and believe you may not complete these all successfully, it is your responsibility to reschedule your study of this subject to give you time to re-attempt the prerequisite subject(s)

-- SoftwareDetails - The subject also requires IBM SPSS Standard Grad Pack 23/24/25/26 (statistical analysis software) and Xyris' FoodWorks (nutritional analysis software).
+- Software requirements - The subject also requires IBM SPSS Standard Grad Pack 23/24/25/26 (statistical analysis software) and Xyris' FoodWorks (nutritional analysis software).

 Please note: this subject was previously known as DTN404 Nutritional Epidemiology and Research Skills

-- 2 x Module Quizzes (total time 60 minutes - 1,000-words equivalent) (30%)
+- 2 x 30 minute Module Quizzes (15% each) (30%)